Non-Field Trip Days

 Content Guides For School Groups

-While anyone can use either guide, the Let’s Look Up!
-Adler Planetarium Early Elementary Content Guide is great for early elementary readers and writers, focusing on observing the sky, and the What’s Up?
-Adler Planetarium Upper Elementary Content Guide is great for upper elementary students, focusing on how we understand the sky.
+While anyone can use any guide, the Let’s Look Up!
+Content Guide is great for early elementary readers and writers, focusing on observing the sky, the What’s Up?
+Content Guide is great for upper elementary students, focusing on how we understand the sky, and the Heads Up Content Guide is great for middle school students, focusing on how Earth fits into the universe as a whole.

 Book Your Visit On A Non-Field Trip Day!

-Use the links below to book your visit on a Monday, Friday, Saturday or Sunday!
+Use the links below to book your visit on a Monday, Friday, Saturday or Sunday at least two weeks prior to the date of your visit.

 Illinois School Groups (K–12) & Chicago Park District